-Pathology 827- Research Project in Pathology - Sept, 2009 (Course coordinator - Peter Greer)
+Pathology 827- Research Project in Pathology - September 2010 (Course coordinator - Peter Greer <greerp@queensu.ca>)

 This course must be taken by all MSc students and those entering into the PhD program.
 Exceptions may be made, with permission of the Graduate Program Committee.
 The course will normally be completed in the second term, prior to the first departmental seminar.
 In exceptional circumstances, where English proficiency or academic background might be an issue (such as the need to take remedial course work), it may be extended beyond two terms.
 The student and supervisor will first establish a supervisory committee consisting of the supervisor and two other faculty members; neither of which need hold primary Pathology appointments.
 The supervisory committee members and the course coordinator will evaluate the required course work.
-The course coordinator and graduate secretary must be officially informed of the composition of the supervisory committee by the student by the beginning of the 4th week of study.
+The course coordinator (Peter Greer) and graduate secretary (Barb Saunders) must be officially informed of the composition of the supervisory committee by the student by the beginning of the 4th week of study.